Gabriel Amavizca

 Gabriel Amavizca Ortiz (born January 11, 1993) is a Mexican professional gridiron football placekicker for the Caudillos de Chihuahua of the Liga de Fútbol Americano Profesional (LFA).
 He played college football at UDLAP, Universidad Madero and BUAP.

 In June 2019, Amavizca became the first CFL global player ever to score points in a regular season match.

-Early years
+Early life

 Amavizca was born in Hermosillo, Sonora, but moved to Puebla when he was eight years old.
 He started playing gridiron football at the age of 11, after practicing other sports such as baseball, tennis and association football.
 In high school, he received a scholarship to play football at the ITESM Puebla.

 College career

 Amavizca first enrolled in the UDLAP's college football program, the Aztecas, where he played for the 2013 season and won the CONADEIP championship.
 In 2014, he played for the Universidad Madero Tigres Blancos (White Tigers).
 After retiring for one season due to personal motives, he came back and played his last two college years for the BUAP, where he also earned a major in Business Administration.